-Nick Sinai is a venture partner at Insight Partners.
+Nick Sinai is a Senior Advisor at Insight Partners.
 Nick works with existing portfolio companies in the data and software sectors, and identifies new opportunities for investment in these sectors.
 Nick also advises portfolio companies on policy, regulatory, and government markets.
-Nick is currently a board member at BrightBytes and works closely with Virgin Pulse.
+Nick is currently a board member at BrightBytes and worked closely with Virgin Pulse.

 Nick joined Insight in 2014 from the White House, where he was U.S. Deputy Chief Technology Officer.
 At the White House, Nick led President Obama’s Open Data Initiatives to harness the power of data to fuel innovation and economic growth, and worked to advance innovation in health, energy, education, and finance sectors.
 Nick also led the Open Government Initiative to ensure the Federal Government is more transparent, participatory, and collaborative.